vortexntnu/vortex-auv/motion/thrust_allocator_auv/README.md

 # Debugging (CasADi)

-If the solver behaves unexpectedly it is possible to turn on CasADi's inbuilt spdlogs which show iterations, objective function value and report if the convergence was sucessfull or not.
+If the solver behaves unexpectedly it is possible to turn on CasADi's inbuilt spdlogs which show iterations, objective function value and report if the convergence was successful or not.

 ```bash
 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Debug